Moat423/42miniRT/description.md

     If discriminant > 0, the ray intersects the cone at two points

+If a=0a=0, it implies that the ray is parallel to one of the cone's sides.
-this check when calculating the discriminator:
+A larger value of a indicates that the ray direction diverges more from the cone's axis. this check when calculating the discriminator:

 ```
 	if (fabs(abc[A]) < EPSILON)
 	{